-For a fixed schema $\mathcal{S}$ and $k\geq 0$, the collection of (homomorphic-equivalence classes of) structures over $\mathcal{S}$ with $k$ distinguished elements, ordered by homomorphism, forms a lattice, where the above \emph{direct product} operation is the meet operation.
-In particular, $(A,\textbf{a})\times (B,\textbf{b})$ homomorphically maps to both $(A,\textbf{a})$ and $(B,\textbf{b})$, and a structure $(C,\textbf{c})$ homomorphically maps to $(A,\textbf{a})\times (B,\textbf{b})$ if and only if it homomorphically maps to both $(A,\textbf{a})$ and $(B,\textbf{b})$.
+For a fixed schema $\mathcal{S}$ and $k\geq 0$, the collection of homomorphic-equivalence classes of structures over $\mathcal{S}$ with $k$ distinguished elements, ordered by homomorphism, forms a lattice.
+Specifically, the above \emph{direct product} operation is a meet operation in the lattice-theoretic sense: $(A,\textbf{a})\times (B,\textbf{b})$ homomorphically maps to both $(A,\textbf{a})$ and $(B,\textbf{b})$, and a structure $(C,\textbf{c})$ homomorphically maps to $(A,\textbf{a})\times (B,\textbf{b})$ if and only if it homomorphically maps to both $(A,\textbf{a})$ and $(B,\textbf{b})$.
 The join operation of the lattice is a little more tedious to define, and we only sketch it here, as it is not used in the remainder of the paper.
 For a structure $(A,\textbf{a})$ with $\textbf{a}=a_1, \ldots, a_k$, by the \emph{isomorphism type of the distinguished elements} we will mean the equivalence relation over $\{1, \ldots, k\}$ induced by the tuple $a_1, \ldots, a_k$.
 When two structures have the same isomorphism type of distinguished elements, their join is simply the fg-disjoint union as defined earlier.
-In the general case, one must first compute the smallest equivalence relation over $\{1, \ldots, k\}$ that refines the isomorphism type of distinguished elements of both structures, and factor both structures through, before taking their fg-disjoint union.
+In the general case, one must first compute the smallest equivalence relation over $\{1, \ldots, k\}$ that refines the isomorphism type of distinguished elements of both structures, and factor both structures through this equivalence relation, before taking their fg-disjoint union.

-For structures without designated elements, this lattice has been studied extensively (cf.~for instance~\cite{HellNesetril2004,nesetril2012sparsity}).
+For structures without distinguished elements, this lattice has been studied extensively (cf.~for instance~\cite{HellNesetril2004,nesetril2012sparsity}).
 The above exposition shows how to lift some of the fundamental constructions to structures with distinguished elements.
 As we will see, it will be important in much of this paper to consider structures with distinguished elements, as these distinguished elements, intuitively, correspond to the free variables of a CQ.